 The Finale?
 Quantum Mechanics

-But instead of fitting together neatly, the equations produced impossible results.
-The two theories proved utterly incompatible.
+But instead of fitting together neatly, the two theories proved utterly incompatible and their equations produced impossible results.
 It’s a sign that the spacetime explanation of gravity isn’t the full story.
-At the moment, physicists just use the two theories independently and avoid areas where they cross paths.
+At the moment, physicists use the two theories independently and avoid areas where they cross paths.
 But everyone knows that this fundamental disconnect exists, lingering in the background.

 This split within physics is one of the most significant unsolved problems in science.

-A theory of ‘quantum gravity’ is a scientific Holy Grail that will unify physics, which is why it is also known as a theory of everything.
+Getting these measurements, and the theory of ‘quantum gravity’ that will follow, is a scientific Holy Grail that will unify physics, and for that reason it is known as the theory of everything.

 Originally posted 2018-06-12 19:50:54.
 Republished by Blog Post Promoter